redtexts/texts/mattick_1939_kautsky.md

 The war and its aftermath destroyed the legend of Kautsky's Marxist orthodoxy'.
 Even his most enthusiastic pupil, Lenin, had to turn away from the master.
 In October 1914 he had to admit that as far as Kautsky was concerned, Rosa Luxemburg had been right.
-In a letter to Shlyapnikow [^06], he wrote, "She saw long ago that Kautsky, the servile theoretician, was cringing to the majority of the Party, to Opportunism.
+In a letter to Shlyapnikow,[^06] he wrote, "She saw long ago that Kautsky, the servile theoretician, was cringing to the majority of the Party, to Opportunism.
 There is nothing in the world at present more harmful and dangerous for the ideological independence of the proletariat than this filthy, smug